Edgar-Galan/organoid-profiler/README.md

     - This occurs if the background is brighter than the object (e.g., high noise, no signal).
 It indicates no significant fluorescence was detected.

+For any other error, feel free to reach us at xx.

 # Technical details

 **1. Overview**

-This system provides an automated pipeline for analyzing microscopy images of organoids.
+This tool provides an automated pipeline for analyzing microscopy images of organoids.
 It is designed using a robust, Python-based FastAPI service.
 The system supports two distinct imaging modalities:

 - **Brightfield (BF):** For analyzing organoid morphology (size, shape, growth, etc).

 - **Fluorescence (FL):** For analyzing signal intensity and area.

-The core output includes quantitative metrics (Area, Feret diameter, Circularity, Corrected Total Fluorescence) and visual validation images (ROI overlays).
+The output includes quantitative metrics (inlcuding Area, Feret diameter, Circularity, Corrected Total Fluorescence) and visual validation images (ROI overlays).

 ---

 ## **2. Image Processing Logic**

-The analysis logic is encapsulated in `main.py` within the `analyze_image` function.
+The analysis logic is encapsulated in `server.py` within the `analyze_image` function.
 The process follows a linear pipeline of **Segmentation $\rightarrow$ Filtering $\rightarrow$ Measurement**.

 ### **Step A: Pre-processing**